Skip to main content

 • It is an unlinked mention.
 They mentioned your name but neglected to link back to you.

 • There is a link opportunity.
-If a resource of yours can add value, reach out and suggest it.
+If a resource of yours can add value, you can reach out to the site owner and suggest it.

-These are links from pages that were removed from our index due to various reasons.
+These are links from pages that were removed from our index due to various reasons related to link quality.
 They include:

 • Page duplicates: We crawled a "better" page with the same content;